-The Connection Cards® website was born from my strong need to spend more positive time with my children.
+The Cards to Connect® website was born from my strong need to spend more positive time with my children.

 I often felt that much of our family interactions, particularly on school days, were around eating nicely, getting ready on time, tidying up, putting things away, hurrying up.
 I felt like a sergeant major running a boot camp and it was never ending.
 Every night before I went to bed, I’d promise myself that tomorrow would be different; that I’d spend more time enjoying my wonderful children and less time hassling them.

 A New Approach